Fantom-foundation/Artion-API-GraphQL/doc/gitbook/api-quickstart.md

 .then(response => response.json())
 .then(json => {
-    console.log(json); // print the result into the console })
+    console.log(json); // print the result into the console });
 ```

-In the `json` variable you will get an object identical with the result above.
+In the `json` variable you will get a result object identical with the output from previous example.